Cervical cancer survivor: How a trachelectomy saved my unborn child

 A cervical cancer diagnosis during pregnancy

 I’d always been faithful about getting my regular Pap tests.
 But when I conceived in the fall of 2003, my new obstetrician insisted I get another one, since he hadn’t seen me before.
 To everyone’s surprise, the results were abnormal.

 The obstetrician referred me to MD Anderson, where Michael Bevers, M.D., performed a biopsy.
 It showed I had adenocarcinoma — a type of cervical cancer — so we scheduled a more comprehensive test called a cone biopsy to determine whether it was aggressive or slow-growing.

 I awoke from the anesthesia to another shock.
-Dr. Bevers hasn’t performed the second biopsy.
+Dr. Bevers hadn’t performed the second biopsy.
 He said the cancer had grown so much since the first one that it was now visible to naked eye.
 I had the aggressive kind of cancer.
 The standard treatment at that time was a hysterectomy.

 New cervical cancer treatment: a risk worth taking

 To say I was devastated is an understatement.
 I’d had no symptoms of cervical cancer.